vmalloc/guides/source/index.md

 documentation bugs.
 If you spot one of them, or want to otherwise improve the existing guides, we are happy to help you help us!

-There are two more common ways to report a problem with the guides:
+Some of the more common ways to report a problem with the guides are:

 * Using the pencil icon on the top-right of each guide page
-* Opening an Issue/Sending a Pull Request to [the GitHub repository][gh-guides]
+* Opening an issue/pull request to [the GitHub repository][gh-guides]

 Clicking the the pencil icon will bring you to GitHub's editor for that guide so you can edit right away, using the Markdown markup language.